 It’s almost as if she’s found her niche and plays these roles where she doesn’t quite stick out as a strong female lead.
 Instead, she’s just sitting there quietly in the corner, until she strikes out like a snake to ensnare your attention.

 The last “big” movie she appeared in was The Neon Demon.
 And while I loved that movie, the more I think about it, it was Jena Malone who made it.
-She transformed from this bouncy, girly, skirted woman to trapped the innocent Elle Fanning into a life of decadence, with an emphasis on the root of the word: decay.
+She transformed from this bouncy, girly, skirted woman to the one who single-handedly trapped the innocent Elle Fanning into a life of decadence, with an emphasis on the root of the word: decay.

 Before the release of that daring film, she’s been in a slew of little indie films, Lovesong being the most recent, Time Out of Mind, The Go-Getter, The Wait… and she was a leading lady in Sucker Punch, too, that movie that I can’t help but reference in most of my movie blogs, because of the pedestal it occupies on my metaphorical movie shelf.